o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 that there is only one section per packet, and all IQ samples are attached to it.
 Compression is not supported.

-A message is built in mbuf space given as a parameter.
+A message is built in the mbuf space given as a parameter.
 The library builds eCPRI header filling structure fields by taking the IQ sample size and populating a particular packet length and sequence number.

-With compression, supported IQ bit widths are 8,9,10,12,14.
+With block floating point compression, supported IQ bit widths are 8,9,10,12,14.
+With modulation compression, supported IQ bit widths are defined according to modulation order as in section A.5 of O-RAN spec..

 Implementation of a U-plane set of functions is defined in xran_up_api.c and is used to prepare U-plane packet content according to the given